 Google’s checking account

-Google (GOOG)(GOOGL) plans to join forces with Citigroup (CITI) and launch a checking account product next year.
+Google (GOOG)(GOOGL) plans to join forces with Citigroup (C) and launch a checking account product next year.
 There’s certainly demand for the product—but investors are curious about how exactly it will make money.

 Connecting the dots